OpenLMIS/openlmis-deployment/deployment/README.md

 # How to backup persisted data?

+## if using ref distro's included db container
 1.  ssh into the docker host that you want, either test env or UAT env.
 Or use the technique above to connect your docker client to the remote host as needed

 2.  run this command